 We have been working with the Ohio Department of Health, local health care providers, first responders, emergency management agency, schools, local officials, and many other groups to provide guidance and planning assistance to prepare for and respond to COVID-19’s impact on our community.
-We are doing contact tracing, coordinating testing, and issuing quarantine and other orders when needed.

 For general COVID-19 questions , call the ODH hotline at 1-833-4-ASK-ODH (1-833-427-5634) or visit www.coronavirus.ohio.gov.

 The Licking County Health Department strives to protect the privacy of the individual until we believe it is important to let the community know.
-Data is updated regulary to keep the public informed of disease trends for COVID-19 as well as monthly updates for other reportable diseases.
+Data is updated regularly to keep the public informed of disease trends for COVID-19 as well as monthly updates for other reportable diseases.

-Being classified as “recovered” means LCHD has followed up with the case and evaluated them against the CDC guidelines for end of isolation, as they are no longer considered contagious.
+Recovered - Being classified as “recovered” means LCHD has followed up with the case and evaluated them against the CDC guidelines for end of isolation, as they are no longer considered contagious.